ansible/ansible/docsite/latest/rst/intro_getting_started.rst

 Now that you've read `intro_installation` and installed Ansible, it's time to dig in and get started with some commands.

+What we are showing first are not the powerful configuration/deployment/orchestration of Ansible, called playbooks.
+Playbooks are covered in a seperate section.

+This is basically about how to get going initially.
+Once you have this down, read `intro_adhoc` for some more detail, and then you'll be ready to dive into playbooks.

 Remote Connection Information
 `````````````````````````````